Types of Degrees Medical Informatics Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Medical Informatics, too.
-About 4.2% of those with this major are international students.
+Americans aren’t the only ones with an interest in Medical Informatics.
+About 6.5% of those with this major are international students.

 How Much Do Medical Informatics Majors Make?